Guide to Campsites & Huts in Abel Tasman

 Akersten Bay and Mutton Cove campsites are two of the most attractive small campsites perched just above golden sandy beaches.
 Te Pukatea Bay campsite also has minimal facilities but is one of the most beautiful in the Park.

 All campsites have a water supply and toilets but the bigger sites - Totaranui, Anchorage and Bark Bay offer more facilities - kitchen shelters, flush toilets and fireplaces with a dry firewood supply.
-Totaranui is by far the biggest site along the track, with road access, a camp office and caters for up to 850 people.
+Totaranui is by far the biggest site along the track, with road access for your campervan rental, a camp office and caters for up to 850 people.
 Sites are across the camp road from the beach and alongside the estuary.

 Anchorage campsite is the next biggest, with up to 50 sites.
 It's popular with kayakers for its stunning, sheltered, north facing bay.